howardkyu/Lightrail-API-V2-Docs/docs/accounts.md

 To get started with accounts, you first need to create a `Program` which defines the default parameters for you accounts.

 #### Creating a Program for your Accounts
-The `Program` will define the basic properties like currency for the accounts (`ValueStores`) that will be created from it.
+The Program will define the basic properties like currency for the accounts (ValueStores) that will be created from it.

-Create your `Account Program` through the Lightrail web-app [here](https://www.lightrail.com) (web-app not yet complete).
+Create your Account Program through the Lightrail web-app [here](https://www.lightrail.com) (web-app not yet complete).
-Once the `Program` has been created you'll supply the `programId` into requests to create `Accounts`.
+Once the Program has been created you'll supply the `programId` into requests to create the Account.

-### Creating an Account
+#### Creating an Account
-If no `Customer` exists, you first need to create one to associate the `Account` with.
+If no Customer exists, you first need to create one to associate the `Account` with.
+Below is the request to create a Customer.

-Request to create `Customer`.
+See [here](https://lightrailapi.docs.apiary.io/#reference/0/customers/create-customer) for full details on the `/customers` endpoint.

 `POST https://api.lightrail.com/v2/customers`
 ```json